Stryker Brigades Begin European Rotation Exchange

 Stryker brigade conducting operations in European theater

-The incoming unit from Joint Base Lewis-McChord replaces soldiers who have completed their nine-month deployment.
-Transfer of authority ceremonies took place at multiple installations.
+The incoming unit from Joint Base Lewis-McChord is replacing soldiers who wrapped up their nine-month deployment.
+Transfer of authority ceremonies happened at multiple installations across the theater.
+Those ceremonies might seem like a formality, but they matter for unit morale and allied confidence.

 Mission Continuity